WhereIsLucas/worldSim/README.md

 ## Coding alternatives
 * Allow change in direction every few steps to cover more ground (see Levy flight --> good for continuous method)
+    * add an omega parameter 'direction' with a noise
 * Change rand() by specific distribution drawing if needed

 ## A few ideas :